Understanding Rideshare Insurance Coverage Periods

 When you use your vehicle for rideshare purposes — even if you're simply waiting for a ride request with the app on — your personal policy can deny any claims.
 Insurance companies consider ridesharing a commercial activity because you're transporting passengers for profit.
 This exclusion applies regardless of whether you drive full-time or just occasionally on weekends.

-With over 3 million active rideshare drivers in the United States, the majority are potentially underinsured or uninsured during at least part of their driving time.
+There are approximately 1 million active Uber drivers in the United States as of late 2025, with peak periods seeing up to 2.5 million drivers on the road — and a substantial portion remain underinsured or uninsured during at least part of their driving time.
 The financial consequences of this coverage gap are severe.
 If you're in an at-fault accident during Period 1 (app on, waiting for rides), you could face:

 - Personal liability for all damages — You'll be responsible for paying medical bills, vehicle repairs, and property damage out of pocket